Home

 S. Erasmo: (left) façade; (centre) decoration of the central arch; (right) apse

-S. Erasmo is another large church built in medieval times (XIIth century) which was modified in the XVIIIth century; in this case however the old Romanesque features are more evident than in the Cathedral and in S. Salome.
+S. Erasmo is another large medieval church (XIIth century) which was modified in the XVIIIth century; in this case however the old Romanesque features are more evident than in the Cathedral and in S. Salome.

 (left) Porta S. Croce; (centre) Porta Napoli; (right) Porta Romana

-The walls which surrounded the lower part of Veroli do not exist any longer but the gates have been preserved.
+The walls which surrounded the lower part of Veroli do not exist any longer, but the gates have been preserved.
 Porta S. Croce retains its medieval aspect, while Porta Napoli and Porta Romana were embellished at a later period.
 Porta Romana was designed at the end of the XVIIIth century by Giuseppe Subleyras (1745-1819), the son of a French painter (Pierre Subleyras) who established himself in Rome and married an Italian miniature painter (Maria Felice Tibaldi).
+Giuseppe Subleyras built also a church at nearby Boville Ernica.
 The gate is decorated with the coat of arms of the town and with the inscription S.(enatus) P.(opulus) Q.(ue) V.(erulani).

 (left) Fontana Quinones; (centre) a window of Palazzo Quinones; (right) entrance of the Bishop's Palace